 3. Affirmations

-Write them down – it’s not enough to just know you value – you have to keep it in front of you and affirm the daily; it’s easy to ‘forget’ or to minimize something if it feels easy or is routine, which is why it’s easy to not see your value and worth.
-Make a poster or some kind of board where you list out in big bold words all that makes up you; keep a daily tally or log where you note your accomplishments and which of your skills you used.
-Others can see it but you need to know them.
+Write them down – it’s not enough to just know your value – you have to keep it in front of you and affirm the daily; it’s easy to ‘forget’ or to minimize something if it feels easy or is routine, which is why it’s easy to not see your value and worth.
+Make a poster or some kind of board where you list out in big, bold words all that makes up you; keep a daily tally or log where you note your accomplishments and which of your skills you used.
+Others can see it, but you need to know them.

 Using these suggestions can help you to feel empowered and truly understanding of your value – which will help you to be a better employee or leader; you will take more responsibility for the work you do and have higher job satisfaction.
 You also will have more control over what happens to you and your career.
 Now isn’t that of value?